effectivecore/core/readme.md

 Other types allowed but not tested.
 List of the tested types is sufficient for most tasks.
-We recommend to use only tested types for cross-platform compatibility reasons.
+Only tested types are recommended for cross-platform compatibility reasons.
 Distributed queries to remote storages not supported.

 The main focus is on ANSI SQL.